Monday, November 11, 2013

 Facts

-Geoffrey's wife (until her death in 2010) was Irish actor Kerry Marsh, best remembered as Nurse O'Keefe in almost 100 episodes of Emergency Ward 10 in the late 1950s and early 60s.
+Geoffrey's wife was Irish actor Kerry Marsh, best remembered as Nurse O'Keefe in almost 100 episodes of Emergency Ward 10 in the late 1950s and early 60s.

 Doctor Who credits